Akwalang/utils/src/debug/write/readme.md

 **Return:**

-* Promise<undefined> - promise that will be resolved after write operation will finish
+* Promise<undefined> - promise that will be resolved after write operation will be finished

 #### Example